hamza-boudouche/cloud-computing-project/README.md

 #### Creating a new version of a microservice

-The microservice we chose to work with is the `productcatalogservice` where we made a simple change to the `products.json` file (TODO: insert link to old file).
+The microservice we chose to work with is the `productcatalogservice` where we made a simple change to the [`products.json`](https://github.com/GoogleCloudPlatform/microservices-demo/blob/1046ac9c08dd1f40effa9bed588f0f532f38dc81/src/productcatalogservice/products.json#L5) file.
 We simply changed the name of the product with ID `OLJCESPC7Z` from `Sunglasses` to `SunglassesV2`.